lulav/cv_core/README.md

 # Computer Vision Core

-This repo contains core utilities to be used in various computer vision projects.
+This repo is organized as a python package that contains utilities for various computer vision problems.

  ![computer vision core image](./doc/computer_vision_core.jpg)

-This repo is a collection of utilities covering various problems that are usefull for computer vision.
-This repo is organized as a python package.
+We mostly use opencv / numpy / scipy functionality to implement higher level utilities that are easier to use.
+The explicit implementation and software architecture in this repo are also a good reference for dedicated implementation (e.g. unique embedded systems).

 # Setup